-- Help the pupil reintegrate at school when they return. - Make sure the pupil is kept informed about school events and clubs. - Encourage the pupil to stay in contact with other pupils during their absence.
+- Inform the EWO if a pupil is likely to be away from the school for more than 15 school days. - Help the pupil reintegrate at school when they return. - Make sure the pupil is kept informed about school events and clubs. - Encourage the pupil to stay in contact with other pupils during their absence.